SCB LEGAL

 Binding Child Support Agreement An agreement made between parents which details the financial support of any children shared between the parents.
 This type of agreement should be drafted by a family law and will generally be submitted to the Child Support Agency.

-Breach When a person does not follow a Court Order.
+Breach of Orders When a person does not follow a Court Order.
 This is a serious offence under the law.

 Calderbank Offer A Calderbank Offer is the name given to a proposal made by one party to the other, with the goal of reaching an agreement and avoiding continuing down the path of Court.
 A Calberbank Offer, is made in writing and states that the proposal is confidential except for the purposes of making a Costs Application.
 The purpose of making a Calderbank Offer is to put the other person on notice that in the event the person making the offerreceives the same or a better outcome if the matter goes to Court (or final hearing if the matter is already at Court), then they are going to rely on that written offer when asking the Court to make a Costs Order against the person who refused the offer.
 It’s name comes from the case Calderbank v Calderbank.